mindis/MatchMaking/README.md

    11. credentials.json will be downloaded automatically and used for systematic authentication

-   12. Above steps will ensure following files are available under ds-sem-service/web_app/
+   NOTE - All Above steps will ensure following files are available under ds-sem-service/web_app/

       [client_secrets.json, settings.yaml, credentials.json]